University Research Professor

 - PhD, Philosophy (specialization in Bioethics), University of Western Ontario

 Professor Baylis’ research aims to move the limits of mainstream bioethics and develop more effective ways to understand and tackle public policy challenges in Canada and abroad.
 Her current focus is on the ethics and regulation of technologies that aim to genetically modify human embryos and the germline.

 - Baylis, F. (forthcoming).
-Human gene editing: The ethics of enhancement.
+Altered Inheritance: CRISPR and the Ethics of Human Genome Editing.
 Harvard University Press.